 2. Operating system

 This is important: go for the best processor, or CPU (Central Processing Unit).
-Processor is often compared to the heart of your machine: if it is not slow, your computer will be slow, too.
+A processor is often compared to the heart of your machine: if it is not slow, your computer will be slow, too.
 In addition, it is the most difficult part of the system to upgrade.

 4. Memory (RAM)

-Aside from processor, if you need your computers to be fast opt for extra memory or for options of extra memory: computer’s motherboard have Ram slots in multiples of two.
+Aside from the processor, if you need your computers to be fast or to have options of extra memory: computer’s motherboard has Ram slots in multiples of two.
 Even if you think you don’t need extra memory now, you can always add more memory (RAM) later by getting RAM chips and filling the slots on the motherboard, providing it with more access points to your RAM.
 That would help to give your system extra speed.
 Of course, speed depends on other factors, too.
 Related read: Top 11 Reasons for PC issues and tips on how to Fix Slow Computer

 5. Video Cards